TateB/vanity-eth-address/README.md

     Scoring methods
-      (-lz) --leading-zeros               Count zero bytes at the start of the address (-z) --zeros                       Count zero bytes anywhere in the address Modes (normal addresses by default)
+      (-lz) --leading-zeros               Count zero bytes at the start of the address (-z) --zeros                       Count zero bytes anywhere in the address (-pm) --prefix-method               Find addresses matching a custom prefix (use with --prefix) Modes (normal addresses by default)
        (-c) --contract                    Search for addresses and score the contract address generated using nonce=0 (-c2) --contract2                   Search for contract addresses using the CREATE2 opcode (-c3) --contract3                   Search for contract addresses using a CREATE3 proxy deployer
     Other:
-       (-d) --device <device_number>      Use device <device_number> (Add one for each device for multi-gpu) (-b) --bytecode <filename>         File containing contract bytecode (only needed when using --contract2 or --contract3)
+       (-d) --device <device_number>      Use device <device_number> (Add one for each device for multi-gpu) (-p) --prefix <hex_string>         Custom prefix to match (e.g., "1234" or "0x1234", use with --prefix-method) (-b) --bytecode <filename>         File containing contract bytecode (only needed when using --contract2 or --contract3)
        (-a) --address <address>           Sender contract address (only needed when using --contract2 or --contract3) (-ad) --deployer-address <address>  Deployer contract address (only needed when using --contract3)